mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-dictionary-database.md

 This returns the dictionary object for room 100, reception.

 The objects and values in the datastore can also be accessed with the `.get` method.
 The direct method shown above will return an error if a key does not exist.
 The `.get` method is a little safer.
 It will return a value or `None`.
 This is much safer if you are not sure the key is always present.
-The `isbn` key is a goot example of this.
+The `isbn` key is a good example of this.

 ```python
 print datastore["office"]["law"] # this produces an error.